sreeramss/YT---Subscribers-Capstone/README.md

 ## Description

-This project provides APIs for managing YouTube subscribers.
-It includes endpoints for retrieving all subscribers, retrieving subscribers with specific fields, and retrieving a subscriber by their ID.
+This Node.js application acts as a central hub for managing YouTube subscribers.
+It relies on MongoDB to store subscriber data and uses Express.js and Mongoose to handle the backend operations smoothly.
+Moreover, we've deployed this application worldwide through the Render platform, making it easy to access and able to handle increased traffic effectively.
+The live webpage features a user-friendly interface, making it simple for users to navigate and interact with the available API endpoints.

 ![image](https://github.com/sreeramss/YT-Subscribers/assets/89720320/a7611aa0-806a-49f0-b442-67a3367b4e26)